SeniorAm/Samp-authentication-cheat/README.md

 This file is related to the database connection and should be placed in the local XAMPP server folder.
 Typically, this file is placed in the `htdocs` folder of XAMPP to be accessed through a browser, allowing you to manage user login processes.

 ### Source/Spanelv1.lua
-This file should be placed in the `source` folder and inside the `Moon Loader` folder to function correctly.
+This file should be placed in the  the `Moon Loader` folder to function correctly.
 For more information and to download Moon Loader, use the link below:

 [Download Moon Loader](https://github.com/crygeo/Samp-MoonLoader)